DGC Applications Hub

 Congratulations if you have been invited to an interview!

-Interviews can be intimidating so we’ve put together a few tips for a successful and confident interview.
+Interviews can be intimidating, but we want you to feel as comfortable as possible so we’ve put together a few tips for a successful and confident interview.

 Preparation is the key to a successful interview.

-Information about all courses is on the college website.
+Information about all our courses can be found under the “Find a course” tab at the top of the page.
 You can also contact the admissions team with any questions about the course you have applied for – email them at admissions@dumgal.ac.uk.

 Your interview may take place on Microsoft Teams.
 Make sure you have downloaded Microsoft Teams onto a device you intend to use during the interview.
 If you’re unsure what to do, follow this quick guide: